alexgman/LiterateProgramming/index.md

 :::col-md-6
 ## Step 2: Customize the Output

-You can generate either raw markdown files or standalone web sites.
+Generate either raw markdown files or standalone web sites.
 Using themes and styles you can customize the appearance of the pages.
 Include a [YAML](http://yaml.org/) front matter in your source files to pass parameters to the site generator.
 :::